info201b-wi20/final-project-info201-group2/README.md

 ### How was the data collected or generated?
 Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?
 - The data is collected from researchers at Johns Hopkins University Center for Systems Science and Engineering.
 The data collected is compiled from the WHO as well as several other official government sources.
 ### How many observations (rows) are in your data?
-- This dataset is being constantly updated but there are several thousand observations (2519 as of 2/21/2020).
+- This dataset is being constantly updated but there are over a thousand observations (1116 as of 2/21/2020).
 ### How many features (columns) are in the data?
 - There are five features in this data (Province/State, Country/Region, Last Update, Confirmed Caes, Deaths, and Recovered Individuals)
 ### What questions (from above) can be answered using the data in this dataset?